jswymer/mydoctest/articles/inventory-how-register-new-products.md

 <properties
-                pageTitle="How to: Register New Products| Project Madeira" description="Welcome to Project "Madeira""
+                pageTitle="How to: Register New Products| Project “Madeira” description="Welcome to Project "Madeira""
                 services=""
                 documentationCenter="Madeira"